Mario Alberto Avilés

-Mario Alberto Avilés (born September 16, 1969) is a Mexican-born prelate of the Roman Catholic Church who has been serving as auxiliary bishop for the Diocese of Brownsville in Texas since 2017.
+Mario Alberto Avilés, C.O. (born September 16, 1969) is a Mexican-born American Catholic prelate who has been the Bishop of Corpus Christi since 2026.
+He served as an auxiliary bishop for the Diocese of Brownsville from 2018 to 2025.
+He is a member of the Oratorians.

 Biography

 Early life

-Mario Avilés was born on September 16, 1969, in Mexico City, Mexico, the son of Rafael and María Guadalupe He professed his vows to the Oratory of Saint Philip Neri (Oratorians) in 1986, entering their seminary in Mexico City.
-He transferred to Pharr, Texas, in 1988, to teach at the Oratorian Oratory School there.
+Mario Avilés was born on September 16, 1969, in Mexico City, Mexico, the son of Rafael and María Guadalupe.
+He entered the Oratory of Saint Philip Neri (Oratorians) in 1986, and began preparing for the priesthood at the Pan American University in Mexico City.
+He transferred to Pharr, Texas, in 1988.

-The Oratorians later sent Avilés to Rome to attend the Pontifical Athenaeum Regina Apostolorum.
-In 1998, he received Bachelor of Philosophy and Bachelor of Sacred Theology degrees there.
-He also received a Master of Education Administration and Supervision degree in Texas.
+He continued his studies at the Pontifical Athenaeum Regina Apostolorum in Rome, earning his Bachelor of Philosophy and Bachelor of Sacred Theology degrees there in 1998.
+He also received a Master of Education Administration and Supervision degree in Texas and qualified for a teaching certificate there.
+He also holds a Master of Divinity degree from the Holy Apostles College and Seminary in Cromwell, Connecticut.

 Priesthood

-On July 21, 1998, Avilés was ordained to the priesthood at the Basilica of the National Shrine of Our Lady of San Juan del Valle in San Juan, Texas by Bishop José Raúl Vera López for the Oratorians.
+On July 21, 1998, Avilés was ordained to the priesthood for the Oratorians at the Basilica of the National Shrine of Our Lady of San Juan del Valle in San Juan, Texas, by Bishop José Raúl Vera López.

 After his 1998 ordination, the Oratorians assigned Avilés as parochial vicar of St. Jude Thaddeus Parish in Pharr.
-The order named him in 2000 as a member of the permanent deputation of Confederation of the Oratory.In 2002, Avilés was appointed as pastor of Sacred Heart Parish in Hidalgo, Texas.
-He would remain at Sacred Heart until 2017.
+In 2000 the order named him a member of the permanent deputation of Confederation of the Oratory.
+In 2002, Avilés was appointed pastor of Sacred Heart Parish in Hidalgo, Texas, where he remained until 2017.

 In addition to his position at Sacred Heart, Avilés in 2005 was appointed director of the Oratory Academy of St. Philip Neri, an elementary and middle school, and the Oratory Athenaeum For University Prep, a high school, both in Pharr.
 He became a member of the diocesan pastoral council in 2011.
-In 2012, the Oratorians appointed Avilés as procurator general.
+In 2012, the Oratorians appointed Avilés as their procurator general.